 1 – Too much maintenance is required for the service management solution

 Some older technologies ― on-premises, specifically ― can cost a lot of money.
 Updates and upgrades can be burdensome, especially if consultants are needed to implement and update the solution.
 These updates require more maintenance, not to mention all the time, on often already strained resources, your team has to spend on testing and qualifications.
 If the solution turns into a maintenance resource strain or money pit, then it’s time to move on.If your #ITSM solution turns into a maintenance resource strain or money pit, then it's time to move on – @TOPdesk Click To Tweet

 2 – Questions and answers are on repeat

 “I’ve forgotten my password.”
 “The Wi-Fi isn’t working.”
 “I can’t use my email.”
 How often does your service desk team receive these same questions seemingly on repeat?
 How much time do they spend logging repeat, easy tickets in the service management solution instead of focusing their energy on value-add tasks and spending their time to better support and elevate the business?
 Stop wasting time.
 Implement a self-service portal and point users to it.
 Educate them about fixing their own issues.
 Bring your supporting information and FAQs online (in the portal) and point users to them.
 Get to this point, and you’ll never again have to say the words, “Have you tried turning it off and on again?”

 3 – There’s firefighting because of your service management solution but no actual fires

 You’re a firefighter, except you don’t wear a helmet nor a fireproof coat.
 If your service management solution lacks automation features, then you can experience a real strain on the team caused by the volume of work.
 Service desk responses to tedious manual tasks where team members are rarely challenged can lead to team member burnout and a dive in innovation.
 Plus, the rest of the organization can soon become a casualty of this tedium.

-4 – The solution isn’t compatible with your organization’s need
+4 – The service management solution isn’t compatible with your organization’s need